indylab/Circuit-Synthesis/README.md

  - Website Comning Soon

 ## Docker
-To export running result to host machine:
+To export running results to host machine:

-1. Create two folder, one for out_plot and another for result_out.
+1. Create two folders, one for out_plot and another for result_out.
 2. Run the docker using command

 ```